investingsnippets/investingsnippets.github.io/content/posts/fit-distributions-to-asset-returns.md

     8.086428763077489

 According to the normal distribution, there is 9.9% probability that the price will drop below 2% while only 8.1% student-t probability.
 Someone, based on their risk tolerance, would be more confident to place some more money knowing that the estimate is much closer to the reality (well, historical reality)!

+But, again, it is really up to us to use any distribution we feel comfortable with, based on the data we have, our risk level, and of course (when it comes to statistics) the tools to do our analysis easier.